noloader/cryptopp-autotools/README.md

     cp "$PWD/autotools/Makefile.am" "$PWD"
     cp "$PWD/autotools/configure.ac" "$PWD"

+Once the submodule is added or updated, then run the following.

+    autoreconf --force --install
+	./configure <options>

+    make
+	make test
+	sudo make install <options>

 To update the library and the submodule perform the following.
+The `make clean` is needed because reconfigure'ing does not invalidate the previously built objects or artifacts.

     cd cryptopp
 	git pull